mongodb/mongo-java-driver/docs/reference/content/driver/tutorials/ssl.md

 Note that these updates are only available from Oracle via its Java SE commercial support program.
 Java 7 Update 131 is available via [OpenJDK](http://openjdk.java.net/install/).

+### Forcing TLS 1.2

+Some applications may want to force only the TLS 1.2 protocol.
+To do this, set the `jdk.tls.client.protocols` system property to "TLSv1.2".

+Java runtime environments prior to Java 8 started to enable the TLS 1.2 protocol only in later updates, as shown in the previous section.
+For the driver to force the use of the TLS 1.2 protocol with a Java runtime environment prior to Java 8, ensure that the update has TLS 1.2 enabled.